sgladstone/com.pogstone.youthregistration/README.md

 Version of CiviCRM tested: 4.3.5

+NOTE: This extension is no longer maintained.
+I recommend using the CiviCRM-WebForm integration module instead. https://civicrm.org/extensions/webform-civicrm-integration  (And consider sponsoring imrovements to that module.)

 Directions:

 1) Download this to your "extensions" directory, then install this extension (Details at: http://wiki.civicrm.org/confluence/display/CRMDOC40/Extensions+Admin)